Aurified-266/Mesa-Turnip_CI-CD_Linux-Debian/README.md

 ![Status](https://img.shields.io/badge/Status-Stable-success.svg)
 ![Status](https://img.shields.io/badge/Status-Developer-success.svg)

-### *A Long TLDR*;
+### *TLDR*;

 This is a bash script to build *Vulkan Only* Turnip Drivers for android as a magisk module and adpkg.
 Made specifically for compatibilty with Linux-Debian architecture.
 Linux-Deb users may have encountered a host of problems when attempting to compile the bash script originally given by ilhan-athn7 and later forked by k11mch1; this new bash script fixes issues caused by lack of *implicit* and *explicit* dependencies, lack of explicit work environment definition, and amends missing non-linux "*native*" host-lib-functions.

+### Notes;

+The script now successfully builds *vulkan.turnip.so (Mesa 26.X.X)* for Android aarch64 on Linux Debian; and packages it into a Magisk module and adpkg, ready for installation on Adreno GPU devices. *Developer debug tools and GPU Cache disabled.*

 When switching drivers - if experiencing crashes - clear driver shader cache(s)

 `GA` is a release generally available to the public.
 Releases marked `DEVEL` are development builds, built from *Main* branch, who's build isn't "technically" available yet to the public.
 There may be times where Mesa3D releases a new development build to the public; Those releases will still be marked `GA` (or the latest stable release) as mesa is making the *`"Dev"`* build generally available to the public - a comment will be made in the notes section of the release.
 If there are two colliding version numbers only seperated by their `GA` and `DEVEL` notation, always choose the `GA` version - `GA` are always assumed to be more stable. `DEVEL` builds will have "cutting edge features" and the possibility of new title stability; while introducing the possibility of more bugs *and/or* bugs being introduced to previously stable titles.
 Once `DEVEL` is released `GA`, `GA` releases always supercede the `DEVEL` releases during times of version number collision - in feature and stability.

-### Notes;

-The script now successfully builds *vulkan.turnip.so (Mesa 26.X.X)* for Android aarch64 on Linux Debian; and packages it into a Magisk module and adpkg, ready for installation on Adreno GPU devices. *Developer debug tools and GPU Cache disabled.*

 ### **🔍 Summary of Changes & Fixes**